The Minox enlightenment

 Caution: only trigger the flash when the reflector is extended!
 It also serves as a protective shield for your face against the enormous heat of the flash.

-Important: The flash bulb should only be inserted shortly before the flash is triggered to prevent the battery from slowly discharging.
-So do not store the flash with an unused bulb for a longer time.
+A new flash bulb inserted in the device can very slowly discharge the battery.
+So do not store the flash with an unused bulb for months.

 Technical Ingenuity of the Minox AG 1